show / hide sidebar

 Pro Series Brake Pedals also incorporate a cable brake snake, this helps prevent the pedal shaft being bent around in a collision.

-- New Hard anodized black shaft to prevent corrosion and reduce wear.
+- Smooth shaft design to reduce surface wear.

 - Laser etched logo.